 My current research projects aim to (1) Identify gut bacteria/metabolites able to modulate intestinal SUMOylation, (2) Determine how modulation of SUMOylation triggered by gut bacteria modifies intestinal cell physiology and (3) Determine whether gut bacteria/metabolites modulating SUMOylation may dampen inflammation in pre-cinical models of inflammatory bowel diseases (IBD).

-These project will provide new insights on previously uncharacterized interactions between intestinal cells and gut bacteria.
-They may, in addition, identify potential new therapeutic agents to treat prevalent inflammatory diseases in humans.
+These projects will provide new insights into previously uncharacterized interactions between intestinal cells and gut bacteria.
+They may also identify potential new therapeutics for the treatment of prevalent human inflammatory diseases.